 Skip was renown for his ability to jump, but I wondered if this was a good idea.
 It was easily 12 feet from edge to ground and none of us wanted to try and catch a 55 pound flying dog.
 We ended up coxing him and he worked it out himself by checking different places along the roof edge, whining and finally bending low, and leaping.

 His landing was horrible.
-Both front legs folded beneath his weight and angle of attack, forcing his chin deep into the grass and churned up a swath that caked both sides of mouth with mud.
+Both front legs folded beneath his weight, forcing his chin deep into the grass and churned up a swath that caked both sides of mouth with mud.
 But Skip was a trooper and quickly shook it off and was back to normal.
 No more roofs for him though.
-Dad would not have been pleased if he got hurt and arguably he should have been that time.

 “Let’s check out the water house above the playground.”